Feeling Spring Fever? Now’s a Great Time to Tap Into Your Home’s Equity

 buying-a-home | Read Time: 3 minutes

-The past year has seen home values increase at a rapid pace, spurring stiff competition in the homebuying market.
+The past few years have seen home values increase at a rapid pace, spurring stiff competition in the homebuying market.

-And while potential homebuyers continue their search amid these conditions, higher home values are proving beneficial for another group of people—homeowners with record high, tappable home equity who have no intention of moving.
+And while potential homebuyers continued their search amid these conditions, higher home values have proved beneficial for another group of people—homeowners with record high, tappable home equity who have no intention of moving.

 Increased home equity opens many doors for homeowners, from improving their living space or outdoor property to paying off higher interest debt.